Massachusetts Emergency Management Agency

 The Massachusetts Emergency Management Agency (MEMA) is the agency of the Commonwealth of Massachusetts that coordinates federal, state, local, and private resources throughout the Commonwealth during times of disasters and emergencies.

 It is headquartered in Framingham on Route 9 in between the cities of Boston and Worcester.
-There are also three other regional offices, in Bridgewater, Tewksbury, and Agawam.
+There are also three other regional offices, in Franklin, Tewksbury, and Agawam.

 MEMA’s Mission

 The Massachusetts Emergency Management Agency (MEMA) is the state agency responsible for coordinating federal, state, local, voluntary, and private resources during emergencies and disasters in the Commonwealth of Massachusetts.
 MEMA provides leadership to: develop plans for effective response to all hazards, disasters or threats; train emergency personnel to protect the public; provide information to the citizenry; and assist individuals, families, businesses, and communities to mitigate, prepare for, and respond to and recover from emergencies, both natural and man made.

 Operations Department

 The Operations Division of MEMA maintains and operates the state Emergency Operations Center (EOC), monitoring emergencies statewide through the Communications Division 24 hours a day, 7 days a week.
 The state EOC serves as the command and control center for the Commonwealth during an emergency.

 The Operations Division manages and coordinates emergency response efforts for the Commonwealth.
 Through MEMA regional offices, it coordinates the response to requests for aid from local authorities upon depletion of their local resources.

 The Massachusetts Emergency Management Team (MEMT) is prepared and trained by the Operations Division.
 MEMT's members are the many state, federal, local, volunteer, public, and private agencies and organizations which are represented at the State EOC during activation for an emergency for better coordination of the Commonwealth's assets.
 Operations Division is also responsible for updating and publishing the Governor's Emergency Notification Roster, preparing and maintaining MEMA's master calendar, and assuring that MEMA maintains a high degree of preparedness and readiness.